 2. Calculate and Allocate Your Budget Before You Buy

-After you’ve selected a program, it’s time to organize your expenses.
+After you’ve selected a program, it’s time to organize your expenses, whether it’s through an in-house team or an outsourced accounting firm.
 But, how much is appropriate?
 SHRM recommends that HR departments spend at least 1% of payroll on rewards and recognition.
 Next, outline your budget option and decide how to allocate your funds.
 The best-run programs tend to include these three costs:

 - Cost of service awards